WHAT IS FULVIC ACID?

 Organic acids like these are what gives fruits and vegetables their nutrient density.
 They can remineralize water and replace or replenish missing trace minerals in our diet.

-to bond with trace minerals in their environment.
-Mineral-bound fulvic acids are known as fulvates.
-In biological systems, fulvic molecules reduce the surface tension on the outer cellular membrane to permit
+FA is naturally ionically charged, which allows it to bond with trace minerals in its environment.
+Mineral-bound fulvic acid is known as fulvates.
+In biological systems, fulvic molecules reduce the surface tension on the outer cellular membrane to permit an increase in oxygen and

-FA are considered a vehicle for the absorption of nutrients, since they chelate minerals in the foods we eat.
-FA molecules donate electrons to free-radicals, which classifies them as antioxidants.
-The 33 organic acids in our MLG-50 product function as antioxidants.
+FA molecules donate electrons to free radicals, which classifies them as antioxidants.
+The 33 organic acids in our MLG-50® product function as antioxidants.

-Over 33.9 million years, our deposit has developed into a complex of 33 organic and amino acids, 70+ trace minerals and other synergistic components not found in other sources of fulvic material.
+33.9 million years ago, our deposit developed into a complex of 33 organic and amino acids, 70+ trace minerals, and other synergistic components not found in other sources of fulvic material.

 Learn about BioActive Content, Colloidal and Angstrom Minerals